 Statement of Health

 To exchange your driving licence or apply for your driving licence again, you may need to show a Statement of Health.
 You can purchase this medical declaration at The Hague International Centre, the Central Office for Motor Vehicle Driver Testing (CBR), many driving schools or with DigiD on the website of CBR.
-Please note: you can only buy a medical declaration at The Hague International Centre from 9.00 hrs to 12.00 hrs.
-You will need a debit- or creditcard to pay for the declaration.
+Please note: to purchase a medical declaration at The Hague International Centre, first make an appointment via email.

 After you purchase your Statement of Health, you then need to send it to the CBR.
 The CBR assesses whether you are medically fit or you need an additional examination.
 If you are medically fit, a Certificate of Fitness is registered in the driving licence register by CBR.
 This is confirmed by a letter from CBR.